transkatgirl/Tapestry-Loom/README.md

 Where `$MODEL_DIRECTORY` is set to the directory where model gguf files are stored.

-(Regarding quantization: Benchmarks of how chat models are affected by quantization likely do not generalize to how base  ,models are used.
+(Regarding quantization: Benchmarks of how chat models are affected by quantization likely do not generalize to how base models are used.
 Quantization should be kept as low as reasonably possible, but `q8_0` is likely good enough for most use cases.)

 Explanation of arguments:
 - Reducing the maximum context length helps reduce VRAM usage without sacrificing quality.